mohammad-danial/Linear-Regression-From-Scratch/readme.md

 # Linear Regression From Scratch
-This repo contatain a model of linear regression from scratch and ways to achieve an excellent model of linear regression
+This repo contains a linear regression model done from scratch and ways to achieve an excellent model